 Customize your space more.
 Owning a space allows you to customize it.
 Whether it’s adding your business's brand or designing the space to fit your specific product or services, you’ll be more free to make those changes without getting a landlord to provide approval.

 Control building expenses.
 As the owner of the property, you have more control over maintenance and building expenses.

 Transfer customization more easily.
 If you customize your leased space, you won’t be able to take the changes with you if you decide to move locations.
 For example, a studio with custom lighting and design would be difficult to transfer to a new leased space.

 Build equity.
 Purchasing a space allows you to build up equity from owning the real estate and paying a mortgage.

 For businesses just starting out and still growing, the flexibility of leasing a space is a strong option.
-For stable businesses, purchasing a space provides the customization opportunities to create a space perfect for your needs.
-However, no matter what stage your business is currently, it’s best to weigh the pros and cons of both options to see what makes most sense for you.
+For stable businesses, purchasing a space provides customization opportunities to create a space perfect for your needs.
+However, no matter what stage your business is currently in, it’s best to weigh the pros and cons of both options to see what makes the most sense for you.

 If you’re looking for more valuable insights, the entire second season of Tenant Talk is available on our YouTube channel!
 Or, listen to the podcast on Buzzsprout.
 In episode 3, we discuss what you need to know to lease your first space.